guardian/apps-rendering-api-models/README.md

 ## How to release a Snapshot to NPM and Sonatype

-- Create a branch which has the changes you want to test
+- Push the branch with the changes you want to test to GitHub
 - [**Click here**](https://github.com/guardian/apps-rendering-api-models/releases/new?prerelease=true) to create a **Prerelease** using GitHub Releases
     - Set the Target to your branch
     - You must also create a tag for the snapshot release.
 Use the following format: `v0.0.0-YYYY-MM-DD-SNAPSHOT`.
 For example, `v0.0.0-2022-10-20-SNAPSHOT`.
 It is important the tag **begins** with `v` and **ends** with `-SNAPSHOT`.